 Economics classes emphasize theoretical modeling, empirical analysis, and critical thinking.
 After completing core courses in microeconomic and macroeconomic theory, students choose from a wide variety of electives.
 Economics majors may elect a concentration in financial markets.
 The economics major provides undergraduate students with an excellent background for employment and graduate work in numerous fields, including economics, business, law, government, health care, and education.

-Professors Michael Donihue, David Findlay, Patrice Franko, Randy Nelson, Douglas Terp, and Andreas Waldkirch; Associate Professors Samara Gunter and Timothy Hubbard; Assistant Professors Linwood Downs, Yang Fan, Erin Giffin, Daniel LaFave, Robert Lester, Jennifer Meredith, Lindsey Novak, and James Siodla; Visiting Professors James Libby and David Reifschneider; Visiting Assistant Professor Youngseok Park, and Visiting Instructor Anne Burton.
+Professors Michael Donihue, David Findlay, Patrice Franko, Randy Nelson, Douglas Terp, and Andreas Waldkirch; Associate Professors Samara Gunter, Timothy Hubbard, Daniel LaFave, and Robert Lester; Assistant Professors Linwood Downs, Kathrin Ellieroth, Yang Fan, Erin Giffin, Jennifer Meredith, Stephanie Owen, Ekaterina Seregina, and James Siodla; Visiting Professor James Libby; Visiting Assistant Professors Bolarinwa Ajanaku, Se Ho Kwak, and Benjamin Scharadin.

 Requirements for the Major in Economics